EmpTec/KLangCompiler/README.md

 ```

 ## Functions
 Functions can be defined and called.
 A function call can be used like any other expression.
-Recursion is supported
+Recursion is supported aswell as linking agaings c object files since we are following the calling convention

 ### Examples
 ```